bp74/StageXL_Web/web/docs/wiki/introduction.md

 ### Runtimes ###

 The darflash library also contains runtimes for popular third party tools.
-This is a list of current and future runtimes supported by dartflash out of the box.
+This is a list of current and future runtimes supported by StageXL out of the box.

 * [Texture Packer](http://www.codeandweb.com/texturepacker) - Sprite sheet generator.
 * [Flump](http://threerings.github.com/flump) - Adobe Flash timeline animations.